-- clause (1) or (2), unless ongoing case management or community support services are provided. - (7) The adult was eligible as a child under section 245.4871, subdivision 6, and is age 21 or younger. - 2) Child with Severe Emotional Disturbance
+(7) The adult was eligible as a child under section 245.4871, subdivision 6, and is age 21 or younger.

+Child with Severe Emotional Disturbance

-Minnesota Statute 245.4871, subdivision 6, for purposes of eligibility for case management and family community support services, "child with severe emotional disturbance" means a child who has an emotional disturbance and who meets one of the following criteria:
+Minnesota Statute 245.4871, subdivision 6.
+Child with severe emotional disturbance.
+For purposes of eligibility for case management and family community support services, "child with severe emotional disturbance" means a child who has an emotional disturbance and who meets one of the following criteria:

-- a) The child has been admitted within the last three years or is at risk of being admitted to inpatient treatment or residential treatment for an emotional disturbance; or - b) The child is a Minnesota resident and is receiving inpatient treatment or residential treatment of an emotional disturbance through the interstate compact; or - c) The child has one of the following as determined by a mental health professional: - i.
-Psychosis or a clinical depression; or - ii.
-Risk of harming self or others as a result of an emotional disturbance; or - iii.
-Psychopathological symptoms as a result of being a victim of physical or sexual abuse or of psychic trauma within the past year; or - d) The child, as a result of an emotional disturbance, has significantly impaired home, school, or community functioning that has lasted at least one year or that, in the written opinion of a mental health professional, presents substantial risk of lasting at least one year.
+- (1) The child has been admitted within the last three years or is at risk of being admitted to inpatient treatment or residential treatment for an emotional disturbance; or - (2) The child is a Minnesota resident and is receiving inpatient treatment or residential treatment of an emotional disturbance through the interstate compact; or - (3) The child has one of the following as determined by a mental health professional: - (i) Psychosis or a clinical depression; or - (ii) Risk of harming self or others as a result of an emotional disturbance; or - (iii) Psychopathological symptoms as a result of being a victim of physical or sexual abuse or of psychic trauma within the past year; or - (4) The child, as a result of an emotional disturbance, has significantly impaired home, school, or community functioning that has lasted at least one year or that, in the written opinion of a mental health professional, presents substantial risk of lasting at least one year.